 - Beth Fields, PhD, OTR/L, BCG, School of Education

-- Barbara King, PhD, School of Nursing
+- Barbara King, PhD, PhD, RN, APRN-BC, FAAN, School of Nursing

 - Marlon Mundt, PhD, School of Medicine and Public Health